Nagasaki Holland Village

-I recently saw the theme park in detail when the very populair Dutch tv-show ‘Wie is de Mol’ filmed an assignment in the Nagasaki Holland Village.
-Sadly it had become a ghost town since it was closed in 2001.
-Not only was the opening of its big brother Huis Ten Bosch (more on that theme park later on) a few kilometres away a financial stab, the long recession that occurred almost at the same time was too much for the park to recover from.
+I recently saw the theme park in detail when the very populair Dutch tv-show ‘Wie is de Mol’ filmed an assignment in Nagasaki Holland Village.
+Sadly it became a ghost town since its closure in 2001.
+Not only was the opening of big brother Huis Ten Bosch (more on that theme park later on) a few kilometres away a financial stab, the long recession that occurred almost at the same time was too much for the park to recover from.
 It’s kind of sad to see such a large and (in my opinion) nice park with once over 2 million visitors a year now only collecting termites and mold.
 Somehow I hope an investor will find a way to make the theme park attractive to visitors again.
-Maybe a focus on activities on the water or unique workshops?
-Below a video of the show Wie is de Mol, and you can clearly see how Holland Village is now (start watching at 19.00).
+Maybe a focus on water activities or unique Dutch workshops?

 Nagasaki Holland Village restoration

-Not with a focus on water activities, but on food tried the owners to turn Nagasaki Holland Village in a food theme park, Cas Village, in 2005.
-In just six months that ended in a failure, and by 2009 the village was nothing more than a carcass savaged by termites.
-Then, in a strange way very ironic, the city of Saiki, into which Kamichika’s birthplace of Seihi had been merged in 2005, voted in September 2009 to spend about 156million Yen (about 1.7 million dollar) to restore part of the park to house the Seihi municipal offices, where Kamichika had started out.
+Instead of water activities, the owners tried to to turn the tide of Nagasaki Holland Village by turning it into a food theme park, Cas Village.
+It failed within six months and by the end of 2009 the village was nothing more than a carcass savaged by termites.
+In September 2009 the city of Saiki decided to spend about 156million Yen (about 1.7 million dollar) to restore part of the park to house the Seihi municipal offices, where Kamichika started his adventure all those years ago.